tumblinger/tumblinger/README.md

 # Hi there, I'm Valentina 👋

-I'm a data analyst and web developer with a passion for exploring and visualizing data, and builing websites.
+I'm a data analyst and web developer with a passion for exploring and visualizing data, and building websites.
 In my free time, you can find me hiking :walking: or making 3D projects.

 ## :open_book: **Skills:**
 #### :star: Python, SQL, PowerBI, Excel (and many more :bulb:)